 -

-With thanks to Show Linh for his continued research and enthusiasm to teach others about the nuances and variations of wartime tiger patterns.
+Thanks to Show Linh for his continued research and enthusiasm for teaching others about the nuances and variations of wartime tiger patterns.

 All but one of your LMD patterns are actually LHD.
 This is primarily due to most readers missing the critical statement where he describes LHD in the book is printed on two fabric types: one being a coarse twill (similar to that used in TDD garments), and the other “a mid-weight” fabric which is in reality most similar to ADD garments (although when heavily washed it feels thin and more like poplin).
 In addition, while he does describes this in text, he fails to show photos of the more of common neon LHD colors which you have posted.